zoeye859/Workshop/README.md

 Workshop Feedback - survey.pdf - survey, there is an online version too.

-Workshop_conference.pdf - slides for the workshop, *will upload after the workshop*
+Workshop_conference.pdf - slides for the workshop